Modification of Child Custody in Florida

 If you believe that it is in your child’s best interest to either

-Stepniak & Park is committed to helping you obtain the results you desire.
+Stepniak is committed to helping you obtain the results you desire.
 Whatever

-family law matter you face, you will work directly with our two lead attorneys—not
+family law matter you face, you will work directly with our attorney, not a paralegal.

-a paralegal.
-Do not hesitate to obtain high-caliber and affordable legal
+Do not hesitate to obtain high-caliber and affordable legal counsel from

 What Type of Change is Considered Substantial?